Wednesday, June 24, 2026

 But with this bipartisan compromise, they’ll have to overcome perhaps a new set of diverging factions.

-For the past six years, the NCAA and Power 5 (and then, after the Pac-12, Power 4) conferences lobbied separately, but in lock-step, for three things: a no-athlete employee clause, antitrust protections to set and enforce rules, and a preemption of state laws that would conflict with these rules.
+For the past six years, the NCAA and Power 5 (and then, after the Pac-12, Power 4) conferences lobbied separately, but in lockstep, for three things: a no-athlete employee clause, antitrust protections to set and enforce rules, and a preemption of state laws that would conflict with these rules.
 Sen. Ted Cruz (R., Texas) at one point introduced draft legislation offering all of these things.

-But Cruz quickly learned that he would have to enter bipartisan negotiations to get anything passed.
+But Cruz quickly learned he would have to enter bipartisan negotiations to get anything passed.
 He said Wednesday he spent “hundreds, if not thousands of hours” negotiating with Democrats.
 The result: Sens.
 Cruz and Eric Schmitt (R., Mo.) have signed onto the same bill as Sens.
 Cantwell and Chris Coons (D., Del.).

 Big 12, ACC, Other FBS Leagues in Favor

 Since the Protect College Sports Act was introduced, the Big 12 and ACC have sent letters of support (as have many of their schools).
-They are now aligned with the American, the Pac-12 (represented by commissioner Teresa Gould at the hearing), and Conference USA, who have supported the bill as well.
+They are now aligned with the American, the Pac-12 (represented by commissioner Teresa Gould at the hearing), and Conference USA, which have supported the bill as well.

-Central to this coalition has been Cody Campbell, the Texas Tech board chairman and Trump advisor who has led presidential committees on college sports policy.
+Central to this coalition has been Cody Campbell, the Texas Tech board chairman and Trump adviser who has led presidential committees on college sports policy.
 Campbell has been a major champion of the concept of pooling media rights, a core tenet of the bill; he has also been a frequent public critic of the Big Ten and SEC.

 “It seems that there is broad bipartisan agreement on the major issues, which speaks to the quality and thoughtfulness in how the bill was constructed,” Campbell told FOS after attending the hearing.